-- Exercise can help to improve balance and posture thereby reducing the risk for falls.
+Exercise can help to improve Balance impairments , Impaired balance and posture, reducing the risk of falls.

 It also helps to maintain muscle strength and joint range of motion, making it easier to perform everyday tasks.

-Exercise can also help with cognitive and physical functioning, as physical activity stimulates blood flow and brain activity.
+Exercise can also help with cognitive Physical function, as physical activity stimulates blood flow and brain activity.

 Exercise can help to reduce stiffness and spasms, making movements easier.

 Studies have demonstrated that engaging in routine physical activity can boost your mood and reduce your stress and anxiety levels.